Top Septic Pumping in

 Local Permitting Authority for Lamb County

-For residential septic systems in Littlefield and throughout Lamb County, the local permitting authority acting as the Designated Representative (DR) or Authorized Agent for TCEQ is the Lamb County Judge's Office.
+For residential septic system permitting in Lamb County, the local permitting authority acting as the Authorized Agent for TCEQ is the Lamb County Authorized Agent, which typically operates through the Lamb County Judge's Office.
+This office or its designated environmental health specialist will be responsible for:

-- To initiate a septic system project, contact should be made directly with the Lamb County Judge's Office to obtain the necessary application forms and understand the specific local procedures for submitting OSSF permits.
+You will need to contact the Lamb County Judge's Office to initiate the permitting process and obtain the necessary application forms and specific local requirements.